min2ha/ukwa-site/content/target/26243/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Association of Pension Funds: The NAPF’s Manifesto, Pension Possibilities

 The National Association of Pension Funds Ltd (NAPF) is the leading body in the UK for providing representation and other services to those involved in designing, operating, advising and investing in all aspects of workplace pensions.
 They have re-branded and are now known as the  Pensions and Lifetime Savings Association.